 Meet a SLU Researcher: Ness Sandoval, Ph.D.

-Ness Sandoval, Ph.D, is associate director of SLU’s Geospatial Institute (GeoSLU) and an associate professor of sociology.
+Ness Sandoval, Ph.D, is a professor of sociology at Saint Louis University.
 Dr. Sandoval’s research tells stories using maps and works with students to use data and maps to look into the future.

 "From early on in my life, I knew that space was important," Sandoval said.
 "As my undergrad degree, I was able to get an internship as an epidemiologist.
 It was more than just a table when telling these stories.
 You could tell the stories using maps. "